ICC Men's T20 World Cup 2021

 Veteran batsman Tamim Iqbal is missing from the squad, with pressure on 22-year-old opener Naim Sheikh to fill the gap.

 First game: October 17 v Scotland

-Squad: Mahmudullah (c), Naim Sheikh, Soumya Sarkar, Litton Kumer Das, Shakib Al Hasan, Mushfiqur Rahim, Afif Hossain, Nurul Hasan Sohan, Shak Mahedi Hasan, Nasum Ahmed, Mustafizur Rahman, Shoriful Islam, Taskin Ahmed, Shaif Uddin, Shamim Hossain.
-Reserves: Rubel Hossain, Aminul Islam
+Squad: Mahmud Ullah (Captain), Naim Sheikh, Soumya Sarkar, Liton Das, Shakib Al Hasan, Mushfiqur Rahim, Afif Hossain, Nurul Hasan, Mahedi Hasan, Nasum Ahmed, Mustafizur Rahman, Shoriful Islam, Taskin Ahmed, Saifuddin, Shamim Hossain, Rubel Hossain

 The biggest news for England is the players who won't be at the tournament; allrounder Ben Stokes continues his indefinite absence from the game to prioritise his mental health, while Jofra Archer is out following elbow surgery.

 They have handed a surprise recall to Tymal Mills, whose last appearance for England was in February 2017, and they still boast a formidable batting line-up, with big hitters Jos Buttler, Jonny Bairstow and Liam Livingstone as well as skipper Eoin Morgan.

 Spinners Adil Rashid and Moeen Ali will also prove to be a handful.

 Squad: Eoin Morgan, Moeen Ali, Jonathan Bairstow, Sam Billings, Jos Buttler, Tom Curran, Chris Jordan, Liam Livingstone, Dawid Malan, Tymal Mills, Adil Rashid, Jason Roy, David Willey, Chris Woakes, Mark Wood.
 Reserves: Liam Dawson, James Vince, Reece Topley